 - Philip Adams Lab: Group on Gene Regulation in Bacterial Pathogens

-- Anirban Banerjee Lab: Section on Structural and Chemical Biology of Membrane Proteins
+- Anirban Banerjee Lab: Section on Structural and Chemical Biology

 - Juan Bonifacino Lab: Section on Intracellular Protein Trafficking